Risk Factors For Eating Disorders In Sports

 Educational initiatives may also support more transparent conversations.
 Offering athletes, coaches, and support teams information regarding eating habits, disordered eating symptoms, and the effects of eating disorders may lead to increased understanding in sports environments.

-Encouraging healthy eating behaviors in team settings
+Healthy eating in team settings

 Team meals and shared eating experiences provide opportunities to model positive eating behaviors.
 Creating a food environment that emphasizes nourishment and social connection may help counteract some of the restrictive or disordered eating patterns that can develop in competitive sports settings.